scotdalton/ceely/final/README.md

 - __Beginner__:
 Beginners will see and hear five notes played, with the note names for guidance.
 - __Beginner Plus__
-Just like Beginners but with beats :headphones:
+Just like Beginner but with beats :headphones:
 - __Intermediate__
 Intermediate players will see and hear five note played, but without the note names for guidance.
 - __Intermediate Plus__